 Ingeborg Eliassen, born 1961, studied political science, literature and journalism in Norway.
 She was staff reporter at Vårt Land (1985-1991) and at Stavanger Aftenblad (1991-2015), including postings as correspondent in Washington DC and Brussels.
 Since 2015 she has been working freelance.
 She has written books, most recently “Harde tider.
 Det nye arbeidslivet i Europa” (“Hard times.
 Europe’s new labour environment”) (2014) and “Angrep eller forsvar?
 Kampfly, norske verdier og sikkerhetspolitiske ambisjoner” (“Attack or defense?
 Fighter jets, Norwegian values and security policy ambitions”) (with Cathrine Sandnes, 2016).
 Ingeborg lives in Berlin.

-Nikolas Leontopoulos, born 1971, studied law in Greece and France.
-He worked for ten years as reporter for the newspaper Eleftherotypia.
-Since 2009 he has been reporting on the financial and the migration crisis for a number of international media.
-He has collaborated in investigations with Reuters and the New York Times on banks, shipping and the media in Greece.
-He has field-produced six documentaries for VRPO, ARD and Al Jazeera.
+Nikolas Leontopoulos, born 1971, reported for 10 years for the newspaper Eleftherotypia.
+Since 2010 he has been reporting on the financial and the migration crisis for the international media.
+He collaborated in investigations with Reuters on banks, shipping and the media, and with the New York Times in the “Outlaw Ocean” series (winner of the Polk award).
 He is the co-founder of ReportersUnited.
+In 2017 he made two documentaries for VICE Greece: “Lobbies without Borders”, based on Investigate Europe’s research, and “The German Big Brother” revealing that the German BND was spying on hundreds of Greek political and business targets.
 Nikolas lives in Athens.

 Maria Maggiore, born 1972, studied international law in Palermo and European journalism in Strasbourg.
 For 19 years she has reported on European issues from Brussels, amongst others for the daily newspaper La Stampa, for Italian Radio Popolare and for the TV-channel Euronews.
 In 2008 she launched, with a group of friends, the first European Parliament web TV, and for eight years she was its deputy editor-in-chief, in charge of TV reports from all of Europe.
 Maria now lives in Turin.